For an inside tour, street view and photographs – click here

 Early in the spring of 2005 Mike Rogers built a concrete plinth and mounted the anchor on it together with a brass plaque.
-Our thanks to Mike for all of his hard work and generosity of spirit in putting the anchor on display for us all to see.
+Our thanks to Mike for all his hard work and generosity of spirit in putting the anchor on display for everyone to see.

 ST. NICHOLAS’ CHAPEL, LANGSTONE – LEAFLET